larskanis/libusb/README.md

     $ gem install libusb

 While ```gem install``` the system is checked for a usable libusb(x) library installation.
-If none could be found, a bundled libusbx version is built and used, instead.
+If none could be found, a bundled libusb version is built and used, instead.

 Latest code can be used in this way: